 We accept all major credit cards and cash.
 No checks accepted.

-On the day of each infusion, you will need someone to accompany you to your appointment and drive you home as the Ketamine will leave you a little tired.
-Please wear comfortable loose clothing so we are able to easily place the cardiac monitor leads under your shirt.
+On the day of each infusion, you will need someone to accompany you to your appointment and drive you home as the ketamine will leave you a little tired.
+Please wear comfortable, loose clothing so we are able to easily place the cardiac monitor leads under your shirt.
 Bring a light blanket of your choice.
 You may bring headphones and listen to music of your choosing, preferably something soothing to you.
 Infusion times vary depending on the disease we are treating.

 We will pretreat you with nausea medication when you first arrive to the center as Ketamine can cause some nausea in a minority of patients.
-We ask you to eat something light, and if you eat, please make sure it is 2 hours prior to infusion.
+We ask you to eat something light, and if you eat, please make sure it is two hours prior to infusion.

 Most people find the ketamine infusion experience to be pleasant.
 Infusions are given in private rooms.
 Patients do not usually sleep as the dose given is lower than an anesthetic dose.
 Patients should read about the actual infusion experience here.

 The infusion for mood disorders generally lasts about 45 minutes, while for pain disorders, can be several hours.
 Most effects of the medicine wear off within minutes after the infusion, but patients can feel more tired than usual for a few hours after the infusion.
-Ketamine is generally well tolerated, but if any side effects are encountered such as visual disturbances or elevated blood pressure, our staff will quickly give IV medications to counteract them.
+Ketamine is generally well-tolerated, but if any side effects are encountered such as visual disturbances or elevated blood pressure, our staff will quickly give IV medications to counteract them.

 Not yet.
 Over the past two decades dozens of studies in prestigious medical centers and The National Institute of Mental Health have proven ketamine’s safety and efficacy in treating major depressive disorders, anxiety, obsessive compulsive disorders and suicide ideation.
 Yet, without very large controlled studies generally required by the FDA to get approval for any psychiatric drug, approval has been delayed.
-Since ketamine is a generic drug, no pharmaceutical company will spent the hundreds of millions of dollars required for such a study.
+Since ketamine is a generic drug, no pharmaceutical company will spend the hundreds of millions of dollars required for such a study.
 Efforts are being made to create a national registry of the outcomes of the thousands of patients treated by ketamine providers across the country to date.
 This data will be used to expedite FDA approval.
 In the meantime, ketamine is being used “off label,” as is true with many other medications prescribed by physicians.

 Insurance doesn’t cover ketamine therapy because it’s not FDA-approved for use on depression.
 In order to obtain approval, the FDA requires extensive trials that are hugely expensive, costing billions of dollars.
 No one is willing to fund these trials, because the cost can never be recovered.
 Ketamine is a cheap generic drug that produces only a small profit margin for manufacturers.
 FDA approval won’t change those economics.
 Since ketamine can’t produce blockbuster profits, no for-profit corporation is going to invest billions in FDA trials.

 No, right now ketamine infusion therapy is, perhaps, the most exciting and successful new treatment for severe depression.
-But, there are large pharmaceutical companies developing ketamine like drugs for more convenient nasal and oral administration.
+But there are large pharmaceutical companies developing ketamine-like drugs for more convenient nasal and oral administration.
 It may be a few years, but those drugs will become available.
 In the meantime, ketamine has been proven effective in most cases, and is available to you or your loved ones.
-Patients with debilitating severe depression with constant thoughts of self harm can not afford to wait.
+Patients with debilitating severe depression with constant thoughts of self-harm can not afford to wait.